 4. IF YOU BOOZE, YOU LOSE

 Sure, drinking a glass of chilled wine before bed may sound like a nice way to relax, to get it cold as you like, check out this freestanding wine cooler uk seller.
 It will be sure to put you to sleep quickly, but will definitely have you tossing and turning in the second part of the night.
-The stage of sleep that helps boost memory, concentration, and learning – REM sleep is negatively effected.
-No wonder you are foggy after a night out!

 Do you have a Bedtime routine?

 You can’t expect your brain to suddenly “turn off” at night.
 Your body needs transition slowly in order to wind down.
 That’s where a consistent sleep routine can tell your body to automatically start to gear down and help you sleep better.

 To better ease the transition, incorporate some relaxing activities an hour or so before bed.
 Take a bath (heating then cooling your body helps promote drowsiness (see more on that at the end of the article), read a book, listen to calming music (PLAYLIST TO FOLLOW), or practice breath awareness.

 Overall, avoid any stressful, stimulating activities—doing work, discussing emotional issues and yes, watching television.
 These activities can cause the body to secrete the stress hormone cortisol, which is associated with increasing alertness.
 By creating a pre-sleep ritual, you’re establishing a clear association between certain activities and sleep.